pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/customization/page.md

 * `compact`: when `true`, column picker, per-column filters and saved views are all forced **off**.
 Related-record tables on the view record screen use this.
 * `allowColumnPicker`: show/hide/reorder columns.
 Defaults to on unless `compact` is true.
 * `allowColumnFilter`: per-column heading filters.
 Defaults to on unless `compact` is true, and also requires `allowFilter` (rules engine listing filters).
 * `allowSavedViews`: named snapshots of filters plus columns.
-If you omit it, the core listing uses `@datamanagerAllowSavedViews` on the object.
-Pass `true` or `false` to override that annotation for this table only.
+If you omit it, the core listing uses `@datamanagerAllowSavedViews` when that annotation is set, otherwise it follows `allowColumnPicker`.
+Pass `true` or `false` to override for this table only.
 Compact listings never show saved views.
 * `listingPreferenceKey`: isolates stored column layouts and saved views when the same object is listed in more than one place.
 Defaults to the object name.
 * `hiddenGridFields`: extra columns to offer in the picker (merged with `@datamanagerHiddenGridFields`).